BOXFoundation/whitepaper/whitepaper.md

 Another important principle is to keep the concepts **orthogonal**.
 We do not want a chain to serve two or more objectives which could make it hard to implement.
 Likewise, we do not want two components share some common functionalities, which could confuse many application developers.
 Orthogonality makes it easier to understand what happens when things combine.

-## BOX Chain
+## BOX Payout
+//TODO

-BOX Chain is NOT a blockchain that supports a general purpose Turing-complete virtual machine.
+BOX Payout is NOT a blockchain that supports a general purpose Turing-complete virtual machine.
 To make it very clear, we are NOT trying to build an upgraded Ethereum that meets any needs of various industries.
 Instead, the BOX Chain is built on a layered solution that aims to increase the scalability of the blockchain.
 While various transactions can be completed on the BOX Chain in a fast and reliable way, __the chain itself does not plan to support a general purpose Turing-complete virtual machine like EVM.__

 Instead of using a large, expensive-to-verify blockchain, we use small, parallel, mobile-friendly micro chains.
 Using programming language metaphor, __we can view Bitcoin as the C in the blockchain realm, while Ethereum as Java; then our BOX chain can be thought of as the Go in the blockchain world__.
 Just like go routines in the Go language, the micro chains will be tiny in terms of physical size and will be powerful as well.
 The micro chains will play the most important role in our BOX Chain.